ronthedistance/ronthedistance.github.io/blog4.md

 ### Week 5

 As is iterated from previous weeks, I am really good at procrastinating.
-Thus, project on the AWS project has yet to be made
+Thus, progress on the AWS project has yet to be made

 As the appointed leader of the group I should be leading by example though...

 ### Hyper-V issues at work